How Do I Know What TPD Insurance I Already Have? Here’s How to Find Out

 Retail policies often fall under “own occupation” definitions and are easier to claim on in some cases.
 They also pay tax-free if owned outside of super.

-Knowing what policies you hold—and what they cover—is the starting point to a successful claim.
+Knowing what policies you hold and what they cover is the starting point if you ever need to make a claim.
 But it’s not always easy to work it out on your own.

 • Track down all of your super accounts